“What race were the ancient Greeks and Romans?”

 Socrates’ actual relationship with this bloodthirsty cabal—called the “Thirty Tyrants” by other Athenians—is hard to know, given how skewed the surviving sources are in their perspective.
 He may not have endorsed their most violent impulses, but he does seem to have been fundamentally on their side and against the democracy.
 By the time Socrates was brought to trial, a democratic government had been restored and the Thirty Tyrants were mostly dead or in exile.
 When the ire of the Athenian citizens was turned on Socrates, it was not the anger of the unthinking who didn’t like being asked challenging questions but the fury of a wounded polity against a man who appeared complicit in a bloody reign of terror.

 Now, Athens at this time was also going through a period of nativism when citizenship laws were tightened up to exclude many people whose ancestors were not native Athenians.
 Citizenship challenges were routinely used in the courts as a way of attacking political opponents and personal enemies.
 The suggestion that Socrates or even one of his ancestors might have come from outside of Greece—or even outside of Athens—would have exposed him to this sort of attack.
 No one would have bothered charging the man with impiety and corrupting the youth if they could have credibly charged him with falsely claiming citizenship.
-With so many people in Athens eager to get rid of Socrates, the fact that no one challenged his citizenship is strong evidence that no one in contemporary Athens thought that Socrates’ ancestry was anything other than Athenian, no matter what his nose looked like.
+With so many people in Athens eager to get rid of Socrates, the fact that no one challenged his citizenship is strong evidence that no one who knew Socrates thought that his ancestry was anything other than Athenian, no matter what his nose looked like.

 What these bad answers—about the whiteness of Europe and the blackness of Socrates—have in common is that they apply modern concepts of race in a simplistic way to the past without examining the historical context on its own terms.
 If we want meaningful answers about identity in the past, we have to start by understanding the past itself.